AndreiRoibu/AndreiRoibu.github.io/_portfolio/03-rolls-royce-market-dynamics.md

 ## Disclaimer

 > The work conducted holds private security classification from Rolls-Royce.
-I have been grated to disclose the above information for academic and fair personal use, with further details remaining confidential.
-This case study aims to accurately represent my contributions and their impact.
+Company management permitted me to disclose the above information for academic and fair personal use, with further details remaining confidential.
+This case study aims to represent my contributions and their impact accurately.